Is this program right for you?

-A: The final project in the EM Exercise Design certificate is called a Capstone Project.
+A: The final project in the Associate Certificate in Emergency Management Exercise Design is called a Capstone Project.
 Students may start the capstone only upon the successful completion of all required and elective courses in the program.

 Q: I HAVE COMPLETED MY CAPSTONE PROJECT.
 WHAT’S NEXT?

 A: Congratulations!
-Successful completion of the capstone project is the final step in completing the program.
+Successful completion of the final assignment is the final step in completing the program.
 EMD will put your name forward to JIBC’s Board of Governors for graduation from the program.
-Your certificate will be issued at the next JIBC convocation ceremony.
-If you are unable to attend, your certificate will be mailed to you shortly after the ceremony.
+Your Associate Certificate will be issued at by the Office of the Registrar and mailed to you directly.